Maria Regina Martyrum: Furnishings

 Upper church: A tripartite sculpture Apocalyptic Woman by Fritz Koenig is hanging on the long façade of the upper church.
 Inside on the altar wall there is a monumental fresco by Georg Meistermann.
 A seated wooden Madonna from southern France, created around 1320, is shown at the altar.
 In the confession chapel there is a sculpture of a Man of Sorrows from southern Germany, around second half of the 15th century.
 The Bonn-based organ constructor Johannes Klais created the organ on 5 May 1963.

 Crypt: A memorial, graves of martyrs and a bronze Pietà of Fritz Koenig, which are dominating the room, are located in the middle of the front room of the crypt.

 Ceremonial Court: Stations of the Cross from bronze and an open air altar by Otto Herbert Hajek, composed of two pillars from concrete, are flanking the entrance gate and the campanile.
 A bronze relief of Johannes Dumanski depicting the Holy Family at its Flight into Egypt decks the narrow side of the courtyard.

 The carmel

-Theo Wieland and Klaus Worring built next to the church a Carmelite Nunnery, the first of its kind in Berlin, which was opened in 1984.
-It offers room for 24 nuns and provides a public chapel for canonical hours.
+Theo Wieland and Klaus Worring built next to the church the Discalced Carmelite convent Regina Martyrum which was canoncially erected in 1984.
+It offers room for 24 nuns.
 The erection of the Carmelite convent was facilitated by the episcopal ordinariate.
-There is a monastery shop too.